Ministers unveil plan to ‘power up Britain’ with boost for offshore wind | ITV News

 “These are precisely the same measures that the latest IPCC report shows are central to achieving net zero.
 Yet the Prime Minister, Chancellor and Secretary of State all fail even to mention the key role of energy saving.”

-Ed Miliband, the shadow climate and net-zero secretary, pointed to “no removal of the onshore wind ban which is costing families hundreds of pounds on bills, no new investment for energy efficiency which could cut bills and imports, no response to the Inflation Reduction Act which could help Britain win the global race for clean energy jobs.
+Ed Miliband, the shadow climate and net-zero secretary, said there is no removal of the onshore wind ban, no new investment for energy efficiency, and no response to the Inflation Reduction Act that could "help Britain win the global race for clean energy jobs".

-“What was billed with huge hype as the Government’s green day turns out to be a weak and feeble groundhog day of reannouncements, reheated policy, and no new investment.”
+“What was billed with huge hype as the government’s green day turns out to be a weak and feeble groundhog day of reannouncements, reheated policy, and no new investment,” he added.

 It said it is acting partly or fully upon 23 of the 25 recommendations made by Mr Skidmore in his January report.